10 Ways to Develop Your Employees

 Before you can credibly and effectively develop others, you should develop yourself first.
 Otherwise, you may come across as hypocritical, instead of mentoring.
 Shaping good behavior starts with role modeling and will also help sharpen your development skills.

 Employees need to know that a development discussion isn’t just a sneaky way to get an employee to admit their weaknesses.
-To know the right way to go about this, see 12 Ways for Leaders to Build a Solid Foundation of Trust with Their Employees.
+To know the right way to go about this, see How to Build Trust on Your Team.

 Turn Your Weekly Meetings Into Learning Opportunities

 Development isn’t a once or twice a year occurrence or something you send your employees to HR for.
-Beth Armknecht Miller's guidepost Talent Obsession Weekly has some excellent instructions for tackling this.
+Susan M. Heathfield's guidepost Learn the Best Talent Management Practices has some excellent instructions for tackling this.

 Coaching questions force an employee to think and figure things out for themselves.
 Questions can also be revisited after an assignment is completed as a way to reflect back on lessons learned and a way to cement the new knowledge or skill.
-See 70 Awesome Coaching Questions Using the GROW Model for a plethora of examples.
+See Coaching Questions for Managers Using the GROW Model for a plethora of examples.

 Learn How to Delegate